 Whitby high lighthouse, operated by Trinity House, is the remaining half of a pair of towers that used to serve as a fixed pair of lights to warn of the dangers of Whitby Rock.
 Each was initially equipped with paraffin lamps and single story keeper’s cottages.

 By 1890, more efficient lights were installed in Whitby high.
 Its pair was demolished and fog signalling apparatus took its place.
 Fast forward to 1976, Whitby high was electrified and then automated in 1992.
 The keeper’s cottage still stands and is available to holiday makers to rent.

-The harbour lighthouses also have a very important role to play in keeping the town and sea going industries safe.
+As far back as Henry III there has been mention of piers protecting Whitby harbour, usually commenting on the poor repair and need for rebuilding!
+The harbour lighthouses have a very important role to play in keeping the town and sea going industries safe.
 They guide fishermen out and welcome them back home after a long trip out on the water.

-The two white towers stand on the grade II listed east and west piers.
+The two Whitby lighthouses stand on the grade II listed east and west piers.
 The west lighthouse is often open to the public for a modest fee.
 You can climb up to the top and get a unique view over the town and coastline in a tower that has existed since the 1800s.

 East pier boasts its own lighthouse, though shorter than west pier’s.
 Both have been recently refitted with new lights to allow the towers to continue their important work.
 A new footbridge was installed in 2020.
 Visitors and locals can once again walk the full length of the pier and right up to the beacon.